10 Best Password Managers for Businesses in 2024

 RoboForm has the best auto-fill capabilities of any business password manager.
 I tested it with many different web forms — legal forms, registration forms, and different kinds of social media logins — and RoboForm auto-filled all of them with no mistakes.
 Even top brands like Dashlane and 1Password can’t really handle complex legal forms, but RoboForm outperformed all others on auto-fill capabilities.

 I also like RoboForm’s security reporting feature, which assigns an overall security score to each team member based on the strength of their passwords.
-RoboForm scans each user’s vault for weak or compromised passwords that need changing.
-I set up a test user vault and added a bunch of logins with weak passwords, and RoboForm not only highlighted the weak passwords but also gave me recommendations on how to improve my overall security score.
+I set up a test user vault and added a bunch of logins with weak passwords, and RoboForm not only highlighted the weak passwords but also gave me recommendations on how to improve them.

 RoboForm also has a range of other features, including: